Advanced Lightwire Functional Appliance (A.L.F) by Top Orthodontic Connecticut Dentist | Dr. Yuriy May | Hartford and Fairfield, CT

 - TMJ Disorders

-- Misalignment of teeth and poor occlusion (esthetic and functional)
+- Misalignment of teeth and poor occlusion (aesthetic and functional)

 Who can benefit from A.L.F.
 Orthodontics?